homestars/chewy/README.md

 #### `chewy:reset`

 Performs zero-downtime reindexing as described [here](https://www.elastic.co/blog/changing-mapping-with-zero-downtime).
 So the rake task creates a new index with unique suffix and then simply aliases it to the common index name.
-The previous index is deleted afterwards (see `Chewy::Index.reset!` for more details).
+The previous index is deleted afterwards (see `HSChewy::Index.reset!` for more details).

 ```bash
 rake chewy:reset # resets all the existing indices